MicrosoftDocs/dataexplorer-docs/data-explorer/java-ingest-data.md

 * JDK version 1.8 or later.
 * [Maven](https://maven.apache.org/download.cgi).
 * A [cluster and database](create-cluster-database-portal.md).
 * Create an [App Registration and grant it permissions to the database](provision-azure-ad-app.md).
-Save the client ID and client secret to be used later in the tutorial.
+Save the client ID and client secret for later use.

 ## Review the code